 Black River Safari

-Montego Bay itself has a great, colorful reef for snorkeling, but due to it being a tourist hotspot, it can be crowded.
+Montego Bay itself has a great, colorful reef for snorkeling, but it can be crowded due to it being a tourist hotspot.
 I, personally, enjoyed snorkeling in the Negril area, where you can see tons of colorful fish and coral right in Bloody Bay, as well as Rock-house.

-Another to thing to do in Jamaica is a ride on a traditional bamboo river raft.
+Another top thing to do in Jamaica is a ride on a traditional bamboo river raft.

-With all of the rivers that Jamaica has to offer, you can’t miss taking a relaxing float down one on a traditional bamboo raft.
-Martha Brae, on the northern coast near Montego Bay, and the Rio Grande, on the western coast near Port Antonio, are the best spots to enjoy this.
-A local guide will pole the raft through the river waters and you can also give it a try yourself.
+With all of the rivers that Jamaica offers, you can’t miss taking a relaxing float down one on a traditional bamboo raft.
+On the northern coast near Montego Bay, Martha Brae, and the Rio Grande, on the western coast near Port Antonio, are the best spots to enjoy this.
+A local guide will pole the raft through the river waters, and you can also give it a try yourself.